Digital Literacy Skills: Online Safety

 What are the risks?

-Webwise has developed a number of resources and videos around internet safety for both primary and post-primary school students.
-You can find these in the resource section of our website.
+There are a number of great resources and videos around internet safety from a huge range of sources, like the video above, created by Wellcast.
+Webwise has created a number of lessons on the topic of online safety, for both primary and post-primary level, you can find these in the resource section of our website.
 These are great to use in the classroom to raise awareness and to develop good online practices with your students.
 Some of the topics that you can cover with students are:

 - Age-appropriate content